 This is our take on it and we hope you enjoy this quick and easy grilling recipe that’s bursting with flavor.

 What is Mexican Street Corn Made of?

 - Corn – Fresh corn on the cob that is husked and silk taken off.

 - Butter – We used unsalted butter, if you use salted skip the pinch of salt.

 - Lime – Get a fresh one that’s ripe so you can juice it.

 - Mayonnaise – Make sure not to use Miracle Whip which will lend a sweet flavor.

-- Sour Cream & Heavy Cream – This can be crema fresca is thinner than the western sour cream and therefore the addition of heavy cream is not necessary.
+- Sour Cream & Heavy Cream – Or, if you can find it, use crema fresca, which is thinner than western sour cream, and omit the heavy cream.

 - Pinch of salt – If you use salted butter, skip this.

-- Cotija cheese – Substitute grated Parmesan cheese or crumbled feta if you can’t find this cheese.
+- Cotija cheese – This is a Mexican crumbling cheese.
+Substitute grated Parmesan cheese or crumbled feta if you can’t find this cheese.

-- Chipotle Powder – This can be substituted with your favorite hot sauce or Guajillo chili power or Cayenne pepper.
+- Chipotle Powder – This can be substituted with your favorite hot sauce, Guajillo chili power or Cayenne pepper.

 - Cilantro – The perfect garnish on top!
 Chop it finely.

 First, in a small bowl, mix the melted butter and lime juice.
 Set aside.

 In another medium bowl combine mayonnaise, sour cream, heavy cream, the rest of lime juice, and salt in a small-medium bowl.
 Mix well and set aside until corn ears are cooked.